zothanibambalele/GLOBAL-MD/README.md

 - This bot is not made by `WhatsApp Inc.` So misusing the bot might `ban` your `WhatsApp account!`(Though your WhatsApp account can be unbanned only once.)
 - I am not responsible for banning your account.
 - Use at your own risk by keeping this warning in mind.

-## ♦️`NOTICE`

-##
-- Not For Sale
-- Don't Forget to Give Credits If you are using or Reuploading My Plugins/files
-- Have A Good Day Ahead
-- Don't Use This Script As Your Bot Base
----

  <br><br>